SentometricsResearch/sentometrics/cran-comments.md

 **new**: minor bug and documentation fixes

-- replacement of some order() calls as per CRAN request
+- replacement of some order() calls, to get package back on CRAN

 <!--- ## resubmission (version 0.8.2) [25/06/2020]